yTax/Snapchat-Username-Checker/README.md

 - Some SOCKS5 proxies may not support HTTP/2 and will be skipped.
 - Running large lists with poor proxies may significantly slow down checks.
 - Concurrency isn't implemented yet.
+- The proxy validator is abysmally, concurrency needs to be implemented here asap.

 ---